Italian Culture; Why Berlusconi Will not Change Italy

 And even if he would or does, it will not make any difference to the Italian situation.
 The situation of (government) corruption, the general chaos in the country, and the overall debt Italy is currently in.

-Why not?
+Italian Culture, the Why not?

 From a practical standpoint, the reason is that there is very little “better” alternative.
-As a good Roman friend of mine once told me, when I asked him why (on earth) he voted for Berlusconi, his answer was quite frank and direct “it does not make a difference whom you vote for, all the other candidates are as corrupt as he is…“.From a cultural standpoint, we can explain this prediction using 2 dimensions of professor Geert Hofstede’s culture model: Power distance and Individualism.
+As a good Roman friend of mine once told me, when I asked him why (on earth) he voted for Berlusconi, his answer was quite frank and direct “It does not make a difference whom you vote for, all the other candidates are as corrupt as he is…“.From a cultural standpoint, we can explain this prediction using 2 dimensions of Professor Geert Hofstede’s culture model: Power distance and Individualism.

 First of all, power distance is closely linked to corruption in general.
 The yearly publication of the corruption perception index clearly shows a positive correlation between power distance and corruption.
 Italy has a score of around 50 on this dimension, versus for instance Sweden with a score of 30.